Policies for Research Testing

 Separate samples required

 Separate samples must be submitted for research and for routine clinical testing.
-It is not possible to bill individual tests performed on one sample to different accounts (i.e. some tests to a HIC ONCORE and other tests to the patient’s insurance).
+It is not possible to bill individual tests performed on one sample to different accounts (i.e. some tests to an OnCOREaccount and other tests to the patient’s insurance).

-Failure to use the blue requisition may result in the patient being billed instead of the HIC ONCORE.
+Failure to use the blue requisition may result in the patient being billed instead of the OnCORE.

 Research testing is confined to weekdays during the day shift

 Please remember that the Clinical Laboratories’ first responsibility is patient care.
 Since staffing is limited on evenings and weekends, research testing can usually only be accommodated on weekdays during the day shift.
 Exceptions require pre-approval.